Scheduling with two non-unit task lengths is NP-complete: Reduction from to the original scheduling problem

+In this section we prove Lemma~\ref{lem:partA}, that is, we prove that $\operatorname{AUX}(p,q)$ is efficiently reducible to the original problem.
+We call the problem defined by the reduction the \emph{stacked scheduling problem}.
+This is a class of instances of two job lengths.
+First we define this reduction, and then we show that each feasible schedule for an instance of $\operatorname{AUX}(p,q)$ can be translated to a feasible schedule for an instance $I$ of this stacked scheduling problem, and vice versa.

-Our reduction of the auxiliary problem to the original problem is as follows.
-We call the reduction the \emph{stacked scheduling problem}.
-For each pending job, we create two jobs with ordinary availability intervals, which we call the \emph{inner} and the \emph{outer} job.
+First we sketch the idea of the transformation informally.
+For each pending job (which has an early and late deadline), we create two jobs with ordinary availability intervals, which we call the \emph{inner} and the \emph{outer} job, together forming a \emph{stack pair}.
 The inner job has the early deadline~$d'$ and the outer job has the late deadline~$d$.
-The availability intervals of these jobs are extended to before~$t=0$ such that the intervals form a nested sequence per task length.
+The availability intervals of these jobs are extended to before~$t=0$ such that the intervals form a nested sequence per job length.
 We add \emph{separator} jobs (jobs occupying fixed positions) before~$t=0$, partitioning the time line before~$t=0$ into \emph{bins} of length~$p+q$.
 We number the bins~$1,\ldots,N$ starting from~$t=0$ backward in time.
-The release times of the pending jobs are aligned with these bins: the four jobs corresponding to index~$i$ have release times in the~$i$'th bin; the outer jobs have release times starting at the earliest endpoint of the bin, and the inner jobs have release times such that they can only be scheduled at the end of their bin (or later).
-An example of the reduction is displayed in Figure~\ref{fig:highlevel}.
-Formally, the reduction is defined as follows.
+The four jobs representing the $i$'th most urgent long job and the $i$'th most urgent short job are called a \emph{quad}.
+The release times of these jobs are aligned with the bins: the jobs in the $i$'th quad have release times in the~$i$'th bin; the outer jobs have release times at the start of the bin, and the inner jobs have release times such that they can only be scheduled at the end of their bin (or later).

-\begin{definition}[Stacked scheduling problem] Let~$p > q \geq 1$ be two integer task lengths.
-Given are a set of jobs~$J$ with task lengths from~$\{p,q\}$ and non-negative release times, and two sequences of pairs of deadlines~$(d'_p,d_p)[1\ldots N]$ and~$(d'_q,d_q)[1\ldots N]$ of the same length~$N$ satisfying the conditions of Definition~\ref{def:aux}.